 We’ve been playing with the new machine for a few weeks now and think we’ve got a handle on what makes it great — as well as a few things to be aware of before you buy.

-In this review, we’ll be answering your most burning questions:
+In this Silhouette Portrait 3 review, we’ll be addressing your most burning questions:

 - Is the Portrait 3 any good?